DziugasRam/BeatSaber-Replays-AI/ReadMe.md

 #### Potential easy improvements:
 1. Include Y upcoming notes in the segments, because difficult also depends on the upcoming notes
-2. Use map data for note timing.
+2. Use map data for note timing
+3. Move to a notebook for easier development

 #### Potential medium improvements:
 1. Smaller file size replays for faster file reading
 2. Improve data preprocessing performance (different approach/more efficient numpy usage/port to more efficient language: C++, C#)

 #### Potential complex improvements:
-1. Include movement data in predictions to get both expected acc and speed, angle change... needed to hit the note for much more accurate evaluation of the difficulty of the map.
+1. Include movement data in predictions to get both expected acc and speed, angle change... needed to hit the note for much more accurate evaluation of the difficulty of the map